bring/hedwig/README.md

 #### SVG Sprite Icons works like this:
 - Place icons in the `assets/icons/` folder
 - Run `npm run svg` to generate SVG sprite. `npm run build` or `npm run dev` will both also produce the SVG sprite
-- Use icons like described in [the docs](https://hedwig-docs.herokuapp.com/bring.html#/Icon)

 We use [inline SVG's for icons](https://github.com/bring/hedwig/issues/9).